grossconstance0/notes/README.md

 7. Attend workshops, seminars, conferences, meetups, online courses, tutorials, blogs, forums, podcasts, books, articles, videos, slides, lectures, courses and training to learn new skills, improve existing skills and keep up with industry trends.
 8. Network with fellow programmers, industry experts, mentors, teachers, professors, learners, students, researchers, developers, engineers, designers, architects, project managers, business developers and others to share knowledge, experience, ideas, insights, resources, skills sets, job opportunities, career advancement, growth, success and happiness.
 9. Always be learning, growing, evolving, adapting, improving, developing, transforming, innovating, creating, building, designing, planning, organizing, scheduling, coordinating, managing, leading, guiding, coaching, mentoring, counseling, advising, consulting, implementing, executing, monitoring, controlling, troubleshooting, fixing, optimizing, enhancing, streamlining, standardizing, centralizing and automating.

+# 2024-02-04
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.